 While you can get free entry to attend any of the abbey's services, to be able to explore the abbey, you will need to buy tickets.
 We suggest that you pre-book your tickets online before your visit to make sure that you get entry into the abbey.
 It is also possible that some parts of the abbey may be closed off on certain days due to some occasions.
 Instead, plan ahead and book your tickets in advance to make the best of your visit to Westminster Abbey.

-A. Rudyard Kipling, Thomas Hardy, Charles Dickens and George Frideric Handel are some of the literature legends who are buried at Westminster Abbey's Poets' Corner.
+Rudyard Kipling, Bronte Sisters, Jane Austin, Thomas Hardy, Charles Dickens and George Frideric Handel are some of the literature legends who are buried at Westminster Abbey's Poets' Corner.